rohitzch/Azure-Data-Pipeline/README.md

 • Extracted data from HTTP source using Azure Data Factory, transformed it with Databricks, and performed aggregations in Synapse Analytics.

-• Created Power BI with Azure for data visualization and insights.
+• Connected Power BI with Azure for data visualization and insights.

 • Gained proficiency in Azure cloud services, ETL processes, and data engineering practices.